SriLankan Airlines: Modern era

 The airline absorbed the operations of sister carrier Mihin Lanka in October 2016, in a bid to create a single stronger national airline for Sri Lanka.
 Accordingly, SriLankan took over two of Mihin Lanka's aircraft and absorbed its route network, adding ten new destinations to SriLankan's route network.

 In October 2017, SriLankan launched direct daily non-stop flights to Melbourne, Australia, its first new long-haul route in over five years and the most ambitious expansion to date.
 The flights restore a regular direct air link between Australia and Sri Lanka after a hiatus of sixteen years.
 This route has proved particularly popular and has been responsible with increased numbers of Australian tourists holidaying in Sri Lanka.

 During the COVID-19 pandemic, SriLankan performed cargo and operating relief flights.
 On 1 February 2020, it operated a relief flight out of Wuhan, China.

 SriLankan lost 36.3 billion rupees up to August 2020 and the government approved a voluntary retirement package for 560 employees at a cost of 1.46 billion rupees.

 From May 2022, due to the ongoing economic crisis in Sri Lanka which resulted in the country facing a fuel shortage, SriLankan's long-haul flights had to make stopovers at Chennai, Trivandrum, and Kochi in India to refuel.

 For the financial year 2022–2023, SriLankan Airlines achieved a break-even for the first time in over a decade and posted a net profit of $3 million.

 SriLankan Airlines won the 2024 IFSA Best Inflight Food or Beverage Innovation Award at the APEX (Airline Passenger Experience Association) and IFSA (International Flight Services Association) Global Expo October 2023.

+In late February 2026, SriLankan Cargo, the air freight arm of SriLankan Airlines, became the first airline in South Asia to be awarded the Center of Excellence for Independent Validators (CEIV) for Live Animals Logistics Certification from the International Air Transport Association (IATA).